7 Min. Read

 TempZone Custom Mat floor heating installation with thinset

 Some common mistakes to avoid when working with thinset include adding water to the dry mix (instead of adding the dry mix to the water), using thinset that has begun to harden, and failing to fully embed heating cables, factory splices, or floor sensors in the thinset.
-Additionally, never turn on a radiant heating system until the thinset has fully cured, as this can cause the thinset to become brittle or damage the system.
+Additionally, never turn on a radiant heating system until the thinset has fully cured, as this can cause the thinset to become brittle.

 Thinset and Radiant Floor Heating Systems

 When installing radiant floor heating systems, it is crucial to use the appropriate type of thinset and follow the manufacturer's guidelines.
-WarmlyYours recommends using modified thinset for most tile and stone installations, with the exception of installations involving the Prodeso Installation Membrane, which requires unmodified thinset between the membrane and the tile.
+WarmlyYours recommends using modified thinset for most tile and stone installations, with the exception of installations involving uncoupling membranes, which typically require unmodified thinset between the membrane and the tile.

 Frequently Asked Questions (FAQs)